Citation, DOI & article data

 - longitudinal extent

-- whether it lies above or below peritoneal reflection with approximate measurements
+- whether it lies above or below the peritoneal reflection with approximate measurement, or whether it straddles and invades the peritoneal reflection

-- whether it is confined to or extends through muscularis propria
+- whether it is confined to or extends through the muscularis propria

 - extramural venous invasion (EMVI)